flyingcircusio/fc-nixos/doc/src/upgrade.md

 ## Other notable changes

-- The `imagemagick6` family of packages has known vulnerabilities and is not permitted by default anymore.
-Update your applications to work with a current version of imagemagick, or add this to `flyingcircus.permittedInsecurePackages`.
+- The `imagemagick6` family of packages has known vulnerabilities and has been removed.
+Please upgrade to `imagemagick`, which is version 7.

 - The sensu `swap` checks have been removed, as they are no longer relevant with systemd-oomd, which we introduced in fc-nixos 25.11